| This review may not be

 of the induced axial, radial and tangential velocities due

 to a finite line vortex of nominated strength.
+What a mouthful, but how brilliantly useful!

 I'll skip the "panel method" component of the book,